andreeaiosip/what-a-track/README.md

 This website wouldn’t have not been live without the help of my mentor [Simen Daehlin](https://www.github.com/Eventyret), my colleagues [Heather Olcot](https://github.com/hfolcot) and [Sean Murphy](https://github.com/nazarja), tutors Stephen and Hailey from the Code Institute and numerous colleagues from Code Institute from Slack channels.

 Heather Olcot was big help to me because she was the only student I knew who worked with Musixmatch APIs, so she could give me more straighforward answers.
 Here is her project [lyrics-finder](https://github.com/hfolcot/lyrics-finder) based on Musixmatch APIs.

+For this readme.md document I have got my inspiration for the layout from my colleagues at Code Institute - [Anna Greaves](https://github.com/AJGreaves), [Zoli Varro](https://github.com/varroz56) and [Alan McGee](https://github.com/alimgee).

 #### Disclaimer
 The content of this Website is for educational purposes only.